Geometrical Aspects of the Hamiltonization Problem of Dynamical Systems: Preliminaries

-\begin{lemma} If $\varrho$ is a closed \ec{(m-2)}--differential form of rank at most two, then the bivector field $\pi$ defined by the formula \eqref{EcPiRHo} is a unimodular Poisson structure on $M$ of rank at most two. \end{lemma}
+\begin{Lemma} If $\varrho$ is a closed $(m-2)$-differential form of rank at most two, then the bivector field $\pi$ defined by the formula \eqref{EcPiRHo} is a unimodular Poisson structure on $M$ of rank at most two. \end{Lemma}

-\begin{lemma} Let $\varrho$ be a \ec{(m-2)}--differential form, and suppose that the bivector field $\pi$ defined by the formula \eqref{EcPiRHo} is a Poisson structure on $M$.
-Then, a vector field $X$ on $M$ is a Hamiltonian vector field, with respect to $\pi$, if and only if there exists \ec{h \in C^{\infty}(M)} such that
+\begin{Lemma} Let $\varrho$ be a $(m-2)$-differential form and suppose that the bivector field $\pi$ defined by the formula \eqref{EcPiRHo} is a Poisson structure on $M$.
+Then, a vector field $X$ on $M$ is a Hamiltonian vector field, with respect to $\pi$, if and only if there exists $h \in C^{\infty}(M)$ such that